simp/simp-doc/docs/changelogs/latest.rst

 * ``simp puppetfile generate`` has been added to generate two different flavors of a SIMP-specific :term:`Puppetfile`.
-* ``simp environment new`` and ``simp environment fix`` have been added to help users manage the SIMP omni environment.
+* ``simp environment new`` and ``simp environment fix`` have been added to help users manage the SIMP Omni environment.

 In addition, ``simp config`` has been updated to allow users to opt-out of SIMP-provided LDAP capabilities.